ddfabbro/entropy/README.md

-# orphan_scripts
+# entropy
-Scripts that don't belong to any specific project.
+A Python module that calculates information metrics according to Shannon.